ExecNet Timeline

 • Featured in early issues of Boardwatch Magazine, Byte, and PC World.

-• Wins Dvorak Telecommunications Excellence Award for best file collection and technical design.
+• Wins the Dvorak Telecommunications Award for Technical Excellence for best file collection and technical design.

-• Starts offering limited internet access via shell accounts and gateways.
+• Begins offering limited Internet access via shell accounts and gateway services.

 📆 1993–1995 – Commercial Transition

-• Adds email, FTP, gopher, and Usenet support for power users.
+• Adds Email, FTP, Gopher, and Usenet support for advanced users.

 📆 1996 – Peak Influence